27 May, 2024 The LID of our unity is in what we can SEE

 To illustrate

-• I then saw team building and Christian education topics that could expand the discipleship content.
+- With time I saw a wire scope of team building and Christian education topics that could expand the discipleship content.

-• In the mix I couldn’t avoid having to grow in managerial abilities to juggle a growing scope of things (finances, ministries, organisations, programmes, events).
+- In the mix I couldn’t avoid having to grow in managerial abilities to juggle a growing scope of initiatives (including finances, ministries, organisations, programmes, events).

 Then, a few years later, my SIGHT changed – and with it my measure and goal changed.
 I began to measure things by longer-term RESULTS.
-I then saw what I’d call the paradigm of ‘INTENTIONAL DISCIPLE-MAKING’ – and realised the above approach programme didn’t cut it.
-By 15 years into ministry I was pursuing a very different approach to when I started.
-It was a highly intentional approach, desiring MEASURABLE growth in every member each year – with clear goals and also simple and sensible mechanisms in place that could quite broadly catalyse those results – with beautiful testimonies resulting, and in a healthy (not driven) culture.
-It was principally about CULTURE – including healthy habits and practices.
+I then saw what I’d call the paradigm of ‘INTENTIONAL DISCIPLE-MAKING’ – and realised that my prior approach in ministry didn’t cut it.
+By 15 years into ministry I was thinking and engaging very differently to when I started.
+I became highly intentional, because I realised it was possible to both desiring and see MEASURABLE growth in most members each year – through clear goals and the ‘deployment’ of simple and sensible leadership habits / approaches that could quite broadly catalyse those results.
+Far more testimonies resulted due to the development of a more healthy and intentional discipleship culture.
+It was principally about the CULTURE established through thinking, habits and practices.

-To illustrate regarding outreach, where my starting point had been (a) speaking in various places myself to communicate about Christ while (b) running events people were invited to – as a pastor I eventually pursued a CULTURE of outreach in the members – pursuing fruit that required nothing of my own efforts, and no official programmes (this was the dream – even while still including programmes).
-This was successful – with results for a fraction of the work – except that the CULTURE took about 5 years to establish.
+To illustrate regarding outreach, where my starting point as one desiring to see more people coming to know Christ had been (a) speaking in various places myself to communicate about Christ while (b) running events people were invited to… …as a pastor I eventually pursued a CULTURE of outreach in the members – pursuing fruit that required nothing of my own efforts.
+With a combination of my efforts and also the context I was in in the picture (both were factors), a CULTURE came about over a 5 year period that delivered results for a fraction of the effort involved in all prior experiences.

-Even without events small groups naturally had their own socialising – and would grow.
+Even without larger events, small groups naturally had their own socialising – and because outreach had become a natural part of who they were, they grew.
 So we were entirely capable of growth without any special programmes.

-We can only lead what we can see!
+The challenge is, we can only lead what we can ‘see’!

 Toward a summary

-You might know the leadership statement, “For addition, train members.
-For multiplication, train leaders.”
-A different approach can yield a different result – and this without requiring more work.
+You might know the leadership statement, “For addition, train members; for multiplication, train leaders.”
+A different approach can yield a different result.

 As a vision statement